nuxt/governance/README.md

 - Fixing bugs
 - Adding features

 As contributors gain experience and familiarity with the project, they may find that the project lead starts relying on them more and more.
-When this begins to happen, they gradually adopt the role of a core team member, as described above.
+When this begins to happen, they gradually adopt the role of a framework team member, as described above.

 ## Users